cavargasru/r-on-gcp/01-setup/set-gcp-project.md

 5. Select ```JSON``` as Key type.
 6. Click ```Create```

 This will download a JSON Service account key file to your local computer.
+You will need this for next tutorials.

+## Conclusion

+<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

+[spotlight-credentials-menu]: walkthrough://spotlight-pointer?cssSelector=#cfctest-section-nav-item-credentials
+[spotlight-create-credentials-menu]: walkthrough://spotlight-pointer?cssSelector=.jfk-button-primary